Examples and counterexamples in Ehrhart theory: Inequalities on h* -polynomials

 An outstanding question regarding the existence of quadratic triangulations was posed by Herzog and Hibi in \cite[p.~241]{herzog-hibi}.
 Paraphrasing them, we cannot resist the temptation of enunciating the following conjecture.

 \begin{restatable}{conjecture}{genperquadratic} If $P$ is an integral generalized permutohedron, then $P$ admits a quadratic triangulation. \end{restatable}

-We note that in the hierarchy of Theorem~\ref{thm:hierarchy}, integral generalized permutohedra are known to be IDP (for a proof, see \cite[Section~3]{mcdiarmid}, or in the case of matroids \cite[Chapter~10]{michalek-sturmfels}).
 Although Herzog and Hibi study discrete polymatroids instead of generalized permutohedra, the relation between these two notions is well-understood.
 A collection of points $A\subseteq \mathbb{Z}^n_{\geq 0}$ is a \emph{discrete polymatroid} if and only if $A$ is the set of \emph{all} the lattice points in an (integral) generalized permutohedron lying in the closed positive orthant, see \cite[Section~9]{lam-postnikov-polypositroids}.
 Herzog and Hibi ask whether the toric ideal of a discrete polymatroid admits a quadratic Gr\"obner basis, and it is known that an affirmative answer is equivalent to the existence of a quadratic triangulation for the corresponding polytope, i.e., the validity of Conjecture~\ref{conj:gen-perm-quad-triang}.
 This is related to another hierarchy of famous conjectures posed by White in \cite{white}; among these, the weakest one posits that the toric ideal of a matroid is quadratically generated --- though, of course, the stronger property of having a quadratic Gr\"obner basis, and thus the existence of a quadratic triangulation for the matroid base polytope are still open problems.
 Though still open, some progress on White's conjectures has been achieved in \cite{lason-michalek-white,lason,hayase-hibi-katsuno-shibata}.

+We note that in the hierarchy of Theorem~\ref{thm:hierarchy}, integral generalized permutohedra are known to be IDP (for a proof, see \cite[Section~3]{mcdiarmid}, or in the case of matroids \cite[Chapter~10]{michalek-sturmfels}).
+Furthermore, a recent breakthrough by Backman and Liu~\cite[Corollary~3.6]{backman-liu} proves the following.